equalitie/ouinet/doc/ouinet-network-whitepaper.md

 The ouinet client library uses three distinct methods for getting access to a web resource.
 It can establish a connection through an injector server, through one of a variety of methods; it can fetch a resource from the distributed cache, if the resource is eligible for caching; or it can make a direct connection to the authoritative webserver serving the resource, and avoid any ouinet-specific complications.

 These access methods have different strengths and weaknesses, and will work well in different situations.
 In the worst case, the ouinet client will try all of these methods, with different configurations, until it succeeds in fetching the resource.
 Trying different methods exhaustively is quite inefficient, however, both in terms of request latency and in bandwidth usage.
 Thus, where possible, the ouinet client will try to estimate which method is likely to work well for different resources and conditions, and minimize inefficiency by trying likely options first.
-This process is described in detail in the section on [Content Dispatch](#content-dispatch).

 ## Direct origin access